 - Greater time efficiency.
 Getting ready is generally a quick process.
 I have a ‘most days work uniform’ (more on this in future blogs!) that means I know what I’m wearing – real quick – every day.
 I am not wasting time trying to find a piece of clothing under mountains of clothes in my dresser or wardrobe.
 I am not choosing from 10 black tops that all look the same but create decision-fatigue in my mind.
 I get dressed and then get on with the important things.

 So – have I really not purchased ANYTHING in 3 months? ** Holds breath**.
 No.

 I have purchased 3 items – one Mexican-pattern type tunic, one pair of earrings and one necklace – all to wear as my Mexican ‘costume’ to my 30th birthday party.
-This was a known and forecasted mental exception I considered at the start of this exercise, as will be purchasing proper walking shoes for our upcoming central Queensland camping adventure.
+This was a known and forecasted mental exception I considered at the start of this exercise, as will be purchasing proper walking shoes for an upcoming camping adventure.
 However, these are the only items purchased.